googleapis/python-bigquery-dataframes/docs/README.rst

 definition.
 To view and manage connections, do the following:

 1. Go to `BigQuery <https://pantheon.corp.google.com/bigquery>`__.
-2. Select the project in which you created the connection.
+2. Select the project in which you created the remote function.
 3. In the Explorer pane, expand that project and then expand External connections.

 BigQuery remote functions are created in the dataset you specify, or